Understanding the financial aspects of OCS is important to a successful experience.

 - Grinnell College student health insurance (may be waived)

-- any other fees charged by the program (see program websites for details)
+- Any other fees charged by the program (see program websites for details)

-- a credit for the program deposit
+- Credit for any paid program deposit

 Questions regarding billing should be directed to 641-269-4100.